mapbox/mapbox-studio-classic/docs/0000-01-01-source-manual.md

 Advanced PostgreSQL Layers
 --------------------------

+Check out our [PostGIS Manual]({{site.baseurl}}/postgis-manual/) for more details on how to use PostGIS + SQL with Mapbox Studio to create fast, performant vector tiles.

 Have a look at the [Natural Earth Mapbox Studio project](https://github.com/mapbox/natural-earth-tm2) for a full Mapbox Studio source example, and advanced PostgreSQL tricks like having multiple tables in one layer and scale-aware queries.